-Rainfall Flooding Has Cost the Valley More than \$350 Million Since June 2018
+Rainfall Flooding Has Cost the Valley More than \$500 Million Since June 2018

 The Great June 2018 Flood.
 The June 2019 "Sequel" Flood.
 Flooding from rainfall outside of the core of Hurricane Hanna.
 Flooding on July 6-9, 2021.
+The Historic March 26-28 Flood of 2025.
 What do these recent memorable events have in common?
-Three (2018, 2019, and 2021) were not associated with a tropical cyclone, and the fourth was generated largely by feeder bands on the back side of Hanna, outside of the inner core, combined with residual rainfall two days after landfall.
-In total, damage to property and agriculture was estimated to be more than \$350 million - though the value could be much larger based on a lack of insured or compensated damage across many poor drainage locations across the Rio Grande Valley.
+Four (2018, 2019, 2021, and 2025) were not associated with a tropical cyclone, and the fifth was generated largely by feeder bands on the back side of Hanna, outside of the inner core, combined with residual rainfall two days after landfall.
+In total, damage to property and agriculture was estimated to be more than \$500 million - though the value could be much larger based on a lack of insured or compensated damage across many poor drainage locations across the Rio Grande Valley.

-Will the summer and early autumn of 2023 see a another year with a damaging flood event outside of the core of a tropical cyclone?
+Will the summer and early autumn of 2025 see a another year with a damaging flood event outside of the core of a tropical cyclone?
 Or will a slow moving named tropical cyclone create even heavier rainfall and worse flooding than experienced since 2018?
 Regardless of the source of the torrents, residents of the Rio Grande Valley and Deep South Texas ranch country need to be prepared for the water as well as the wind.